-- Months (required argument) – It is the number of months before or after start_date.
+Months (required argument) – This is the number of months before or after start_date.
 A positive value for months yields a future date; a negative value produces a past date.

 How to use the EOMONTH Function in Excel?

-Let’s see what results we get when we provide following data:
+Let’s see what results we get when we provide the following data:

 In Row 2, the function added 9 to return the last day of December (9+3).
 In Row 3, the function subtracted 9 to return July 31, 2015.
 In Row 4, the function just returned January 31, 2017.
 In Row 5, the function added 12 months and returned the last day in January.